percona/k8spg-docs/docs/gke.md

 !!! note

-    You must edit the following command and other command-line statements to replace the `<project name>` placeholder with your project name.
+    You must edit the above command and other command-line statements to replace the `<project name>` placeholder with your project name.
 You may also be required to edit the *zone location*, which is set to `us-central1` in the above example.
 Other parameters specify that we are creating a